carykh/jumpcutter/README.md

 can use it EVEN IF they don't have Python and all those libraries.
 Jabrils recommended this to me.
 However, my pyinstaller build did not work. :( HELP

+## Installing required libraries
+`pip install -r requirements.txt` to install all requirements.
+If it does not install, try with `pip3` instead

 ## Building with nix
 `nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.